Why is Mickey Mouse Still Alive?

 While they undeniably hold some incredible treasures, most museums are nothing more than a fragmented collection of items, with an audio guide focused on facts, not stories.
 The best paintings and sculptures are often part of a separate exhibit that costs extra.
 You have to enter and exit through the gift shop.
 It feels more like a cash grab than an experience.
 And so, attendance continues to decline as consumers have more options than ever to spend their time.

 But what if a museum could become a Disney-like experience?
-Well in fact, this has already been done with great success.
+In fact, this has already been done with great success.
 The Museum of Ice Cream was a pop-up experience that started in New York City and has since grown to four cities nationwide.
-It features oversized candy, sprinkle filled swimming pools, brightly coloured rooms and mazes, and all sorts of incredibly fun, interesting, Instagrammable moments.
-It’s been the backdrop for countless selfies, and has been visited by Jay-Z, Beyoncé, Katy Perry, Kim Kardashian and many more celebrities.
+It features oversized candy, sprinkle-filled swimming pools, brightly colored rooms and mazes, and all sorts of incredibly fun, interesting, Instagrammable moments.
+It’s been the backdrop for countless selfies, and has been visited by Jay-Z, Beyoncé, Katy Perry, Kim Kardashian, and many more celebrities.

 And, most importantly in the era of declining museum ticket sales, The Museum of Ice Cream is almost always sold out!

 It’s clear that by building an experience, the Museum of Ice Cream has found success where others have floundered.
 What if this same model could be adapted to traditional art museums?
-Could it reverse this trend of staggering attendance drops?
-Well, just ask the Atelier Des Lumiéres in Paris.
-Their interactive Van Gogh and Gustav Klimt 360-degree experience gallery drew over 650,000 visitors in its first 5 months, and tickets are still incredibly hard to find.
+Could it reverse this trend of staggering drops in attendance?
+Just ask the Atelier Des Lumiéres in Paris.
+Their interactive Van Gogh and Gustav Klimt 360-degree experience gallery drew over 650,000 visitors in its first 5 months, and tickets remained hard to find.

-By building an experience first, these museums have bucked trends and found a way to engage with consumers like no other museum before them.
+By building an experience first, these museums have bucked trends and found a way to engage with consumers like no other museum before.

 Building Marketing Experiences in Any Industry

-So how might we learn from Disneyland, The Museum of Ice Cream, and Atelier Des Lumiéres, and apply it to creating incredible marketing experiences for today’s consumer?
+So how might we learn from Disneyland, The Museum of Ice Cream, and Atelier Des Lumiéres, and create incredible marketing experiences for today’s consumer?
 Here’s a few quick ideas I came up with across a variety of industries, just to prove that it can be done almost anywhere!

 There’s nothing particularly special about a trip to most physical retail stores.
-Which is why it’s not all that surprising that many of these stores – some that have been around for over a century – are struggling to stay alive.
+So, it’s not all that surprising that many of these stores – some that have been around for over a century – are struggling to stay alive.